-Community members who experience an emergency situation should call immediately Campus Police at 508-565-5555.
+Community members who experience an emergency situation should immediately call Campus Police at 508-565-5555.
 We strongly encourage all Stonehill faculty, staff, and students to add this emergency number into their cell phone.
 Campus phones are located in some of the College's lobbies and common spaces.
-You can dial x5555 or x911from these telephones.
+You can dial x5555 or x911 from these telephones.